lithium/welovemovies/doc/USER-STORIES.md

-  x i can see a list of all my viewings x i can filter the list by watched/unwatched x i can search my unwatched list
-  - i can cancel a unwatched viewing
+  x i can see a list of all my viewings x i can filter the list by watched/unwatched x i can search my unwatched list x i can cancel a unwatched viewing

 Record viewing: